 Many studies including a recent one from Forrester assert big data in the cloud is quickly rising and is expected to grow nearly 7.5 times faster than the on-premises market.
 The announced merger confirms this analysis and reveals how difficult it has become for vendors to remain competitive in a dwindling on-premise market space, whereas the cloud market for data platforms is growing rapidly.
-In fact, I would argue that vendors with on-premises offerings — even a Cloudera-Hortonworks hybrid — are quickly being overpowered by platforms built in the cloud and natively designed for complex data processing and ML.
+In fact, I would argue that vendors with on-premises offerings — even a Cloudera-Hortonworks hybrid — are quickly being overpowered by platforms built in the cloud and natively designed for complex data processing and machine learning as a service.

 Why Did This Happen, and Who Wins — Cloud or On-Premises?

 I’ve seen the symptoms of a challenging on-premises market environment for a few years now.
 Despite big promises, on-premises Hadoop vendors have not fulfilled their claims of delivering value.
 As a result, companies who chose the on-premises route have found their projects difficult to implement, overly complex to manage, and impossible to scale without vast resource and budget commitments.
 And as the volume, variety, and velocity of data sources continue to expand, organizations are increasingly discovering that on-premises infrastructures simply cannot offer the agility and scalability required for complex big data and ML projects.